 Select the tiles icon in the top right to select a different base map from the popup list.
 There are a number of base map options available.

 Some maps also have layer switches that allow you to show or hide markers, lines or shapes.
 If a map has this feature, the layers and their switches are listed below the base maps.
 This feature enables markers, lines and shapes to be individually removed to make a map more readable.

 Select the target icon in the bottom right to locate yourself with a marker.
 This feature will only work if your device has a GPS service and that service is currently active.

+Yes.
+Select Details in the map header.
+A panel will overlay the right side of the map containing a file format drop-down list and a Download link.
 Select the required file format from the drop-down list and select the Download link.
 You will be prompted as to what you wish to do with the file.